hg8496/rusty-buddy/docs/docs/commands.md

 Perform initial configurations, such as setting up API keys and default settings.
 The `init` command guides you through setting up Rusty Buddy for first-time use.

+**Tip:**
+The `init` command performs a recursive scan of your entire project folder, analyzing all files and subdirectories.
+This comprehensive directory listing is used to recommend the most relevant persona automatically for your current project.

 ### Usage

     :::bash